kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **How can you assign these permissions only to the specific ECS task that is running the application?**

 - [ ] Create an IAM policy with permissions to DynamoDB and attach it to the container instance

-- [ ] Create an IAM policy with permissions to DynamoDB and assign It to a task using the _taskRoleArn_ parameter
+- [x] Create an IAM policy with permissions to DynamoDB and assign It to a task using the _taskRoleArn_ parameter
 - [ ] Use a security group to allow outbound connections to DynamoDB and assign it to the container instance
 - [ ] Modify the _AmazonECSTaskExecutionRolePolicy_ policy to add permissions for DynamoDB

 ----

-Answer: 2
+Answer:

+- [x] Create an IAM policy with permissions to DynamoDB and assign It to a task using the _taskRoleArn_ parameter

 **Explanation:**